Amalfi Coast Yacht Charter

 Amalfi combines historical depth with architectural character.
 Once a powerful maritime republic, the town still reflects its past through its cathedral and dense urban structure.
 It offers a more culturally rich stop on an Amalfi Coast yacht charter, balancing the more lifestyle-driven atmosphere of Capri and Positano.

 Sorrento plays a strategic role in any Amalfi Coast yacht charter.
-Overlooking the Bay of Naples, it provides easier access, reliable marina infrastructure and serves as one of the most practical embarkation or disembarkation points, particularly for international travel connections.
+Overlooking the Bay of Naples, it offers easier access and reliable marina infrastructure, and serves as one of the most practical embarkation or disembarkation points, particularly for international travel connections.

 Amalfi Coast Yacht Charter Itinerary